 Chignons or Low Buns

-You can also opt for a chignon or low bun if you prefer your hair out of your face for your big day.
-This is also one of the best ways to show off your dress if you have a detailed back and other designs that you want to show off.
-A chignon or low bun also stays put throughout your big day and a night of dancing.
-That means you won’t have to worry about your hair falling or losing its bouncing curls.
+You can also opt for a chignon or low bun if you prefer your hair out of your face for the big day.
+This is also one of the best ways to show off your dress if you have a detailed back or other design elements to spotlight.
+A chignon or low bun also stays put throughout a day of events and a night of dancing.
+That means you won’t have to worry about your hair falling or losing its bouncy curls.

-Dress up a low hairstyle with curls or loose tendrils to elevate the simple style.
+Dress up a low hairstyle with curls or loose tendrils to elevate the simplicity.

 Curls are a very versatile hairstyle for brides.
 Vintage curls make any gown look romantic!
 These curls are on the glam side and have a tighter look to them.
 You can pin the curls up out of your face or sweep them to the side for extra drama.